 Common mistakes to avoid

 Water is one of the five basics, alongside heat, light, communication and food.
 Build it into your kit from our complete emergency-kit checklist and plan your amounts with our food and water stores for a week.
 For the food side, light, long-life options like freeze-dried food pair well with treated water.
-The Kapsel Core covers water in its Water and Health capsule, with a filter and purification built in, so there is less to source and track.
+The Kapsel Core covers water in its Water and Health capsule, with a filtered water bottle and purification tablets built in, so there is less to source and track.
 See the Kapsel Core.

 Frequently asked questions